seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 my friends shall ring for thee.
 Is here all?

 **SHALLOW**
-Here is two more called than your number, you must
+Here is one more called than your number, you must
-have but four here, sir: and so, I pray you, go in
+have but three here, sir: and so, I pray you, go in
 with me to dinner.

 **FALSTAFF**
 Come, I will go drink with you, but I cannot tarry
 dinner.
 I am glad to see you, by my troth, Master Shallow.

-**SHALLOW**
-O, Sir John, do you remember since we lay all night
-in the windmill in Saint George's field?

-**FALSTAFF**
-No more of that, good Master Shallow, no more of that.

-**SHALLOW**
-Ha! 'twas a merry night.
-And is Jane Nightwork alive?

-**FALSTAFF**
-She lives, Master Shallow.

-**SHALLOW**
-She never could away with me.

-**FALSTAFF**
-Never, never; she would always say she could not
-abide Master Shallow.

-**SHALLOW**
-By the mass, I could anger her to the heart.
-She
-was then a bona-roba.
-Doth she hold her own well?

-**FALSTAFF**
-Old, old, Master Shallow.

-**SHALLOW**
-Nay, she must be old; she cannot choose but be old;
-certain she's old; and had Robin Nightwork by old
-Nightwork before I came to Clement's Inn.

-**SILENCE**
-That's fifty-five year ago.

-**SHALLOW**
-Ha, cousin Silence, that thou hadst seen that that
-this knight and I have seen!
-Ha, Sir John, said I well?

-**FALSTAFF**
-We have heard the chimes at midnight, Master Shallow.

-**SHALLOW**
-That we have, that we have, that we have; in faith,
-Sir John, we have: our watch-word was 'Hem boys!'
-Come, let's to dinner; come, let's to dinner:
-Jesus, the days that we have seen!
-Come, come.

 *Exeunt FALSTAFF and Justices*